 Let’s try to simplify it further.

 Consider two semi-scratched 316 stainless steel plates (active), one with tin plating and the other with zinc plating, along with their resultant potential as described below.

-In the first case, due to the high electrostatic potential difference, current flows from tin to stainless steel; i.e., electrons from stainless steel to tin.
-As the cathode surface area is higher, the corrosion rate of stainless steel is high.
+In the first case, due to the high electrostatic potential difference, current flows from tin to stainless steel, i.e., electrons from stainless steel to tin.
+As the cathode surface area is higher, the corrosion potential of stainless steel is high.

 In the second case, zinc lies below stainless steel in the galvanic series, and here, the exposed cathode area is also small.
 Thus, zinc corrodes in the process but at a much slower rate than in the first case.